bsdoliv/cryptredis/README.md

 particularly useful for geo-distributed storage scenarios: encrypt/decrypt with local key, store remotely encrypted.

-itt has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2] and concepts from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].
+it has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2] and concepts from OpenBSD's swap encryption and cryptographic softraid(4) [3,4].

-Currently only strings store is supported, commands get and set.
+currently, only strings store are supported, plus commands get and set.

 [1] http://people.csail.mit.edu/nickolai/papers/raluca-cryptdb.pdf